 It is useful to examine the log file for the 'delegated' Sysdig agent polling your Kubernetes API server.
 You can find the address of the agent performing the API polling by issuing the command:

 kubectl get nodes.
 Agents use this output to determine if they are to become a delegated polling agent (first two nodes in the list).
 Alternatively, enabling debug mode in agent versions 0.64.0 and beyond will show the node list in any agent logs as well.
 Find the delegated nodes and use step #5 below to get their agent log files: /opt/draios/logs/draios.log.

-It is also important to verify the version of the Sysdig Monitor agent used since older agents may not support collecting metrics from the latest orchestration tools.
+It is also important to verify the version of the Sysdig Monitor agent installed since older agents may not support collecting metrics from the latest orchestration tools.
 You can check the agent version with the command:

 Compare your installed version to the latest release shown on our agent build list.
 Upgrade any older agents to the latest version to make sure you are not encountering a known issue: Sysdig-Agent-Update-Uninstall

 4 - Agent Start Command or Manifest File

 Many agent connection problems are due to transcription errors in the agent start command or manifest files.
 This is especially true with truncated access keys and when using the Additional_Conf parameter in a container agent installation.
 Always cut and paste and then modify our example commands or manifest files.